Church of St. Joseph in Greenwich Village: The church today

 The Catholic Center provides a wide spectrum of activities, programs, lectures and outreach programs.
 It is the center of five New York University (NYU) student clubs and for five groups of students and non-students.
 In addition to its campus ministry and other missions, the parish organized a weekly soup kitchen in 1982 (starting less formally in 1976) that operated for more than 30 years and has continued as an independent charity since 2015.

-The parish and Catholic Center host chapters of the Thomistic Institute, an academic institute of the Dominican House of Studies which administers a network of campus chapters across the United States, for New York City and NYU respectively.
+The parish and Catholic Center host chapters of the Thomistic Institute, an academic institute of the Dominican House of Studies which administers a network of campus chapters across the United States, for New York City and NYU, respectively.

+The Parish has served as the focus of a religious and Catholic revival amongst young adults in New York City.
+While some churches have struggled to fill their seats; St. Joseph's doesn't have enough seats.
+Pizza to Pews led by Anthony Gross and Kate Depetro have been at the center of this movement.
+Over 200 adults meet nearby at The Pizza Box and walk to church together afterwards.
+Church participation, especially among young men is up significantly.
+42% of young men said religion was important to them in 2026, up from 28% in 2023.